sedc-codecademy/sedc7-08-aspnetmvc/g5/Class 4/README.md

 Layout  =  "~/Views/Shared/_Layout.cshtml"; // Using the layout to this view }
 ```
-### ViewStart and ViewImport 🔽
+### ViewStart and ViewImports 🔽
-ViewStart and ViewImport are views that affect all the views that we create in our ASP.NET application.
+ViewStart and ViewImports are views that affect all the views that we create in our ASP.NET application.
 They are not imported or used.
 If the framework finds them it uses them automatically.
 They are placed directly in the Views folder.
 Both of these views start with an **_** before their names.
 #### ViewStart
 When we want to use the same code in every view that we create we use the ViewStart view.
 In it we can write some code and the razor engine will execute that code upon every loading of any view.
 Usually in this view we write code that is repeating on every view such as adding a layout.
 ```csharp cshtml